KQM-git/TCL/docs/characters/geo/zhongli.md

 * **Resonance** ICD from **Stone Steles** is shared with other Geo Constructs, C1 **Stone Stele**, and **Planet Befall**.
 * The amount of **Resonance** ticks depends on FPS.
 For more information see this [Vault Entry](../../evidence/general-mechanics/movement-and-physics.md#tick-tock).
 * **Stone Steles** can attract the Sprawling Shots when enemies trigger Hyperbloom, saving the player from a hit.
+* Zhongli's particle generation is subject to an Internal Cooldown (ICD) of 1.5s.
+(For reference, the **Resonance** frequency is 2s.)
+* Depending on the state of the ICD, the following will happen after each Elemental Skill hit:
+  * A) If on ICD, no particle will be generated.
+  * B) If not on ICD, one or no Geo Particles will be generated with equal probability (50%:50%), after which the ICD will go into effect.
+* All types of Elemental Skill hits can generate Elemental Particles (Tap E initial, Hold E initial, **Stone Stele** **Resonance**, and Nearby Construct **Resonance**).
+However, all of them share the particle ICD.
+When there are two Steles (C1+), they also share this ICD.
+* In co-op, the particle ICD is not shared by different players who use Zhongli.
+* Particle generation requires server confirmation of Elemental Skill hits.
+With high ping, there is a noticeable delay between hits and particle generation, but it seems that this doesn't change the overall particle generation rate.
+* The particle ICD is a modifier that is applied to all the current Stone Steles that Zhongli owns — not to Zhongli himself.
+* Zhongli's Elemental Skill hits that occur during disconnection from the server do not deal damage after reconnection and neither do they generate particles.
+* **Stone Steles** are able to experience hitlag after being hit by attacks that have hitlag.
+* Particles are generated underground and at the base of the **Stone Stele** that owns the particle.
+* **Resonance** and Nearby Construct **Resonance** attacks are released at the same time.
+Also, the damage from these attacks is dealt over all of its AoE at once, even though the attacks appear to be traveling waves.

 </TabItem>